bingyuyap/multilingual-topic-modelling/README.md

 ## Usage
 1. You can unzip the file or you can git clone it from [here](https://github.com/bingyuyap/dathena-assignment)

+2. Cd into the project directory and run `./spacy_models_script.sh` in terminal.

+3. Cd into `src` directory and run `python main.py` to run the data pipeline.

 ## Documentation

 ### Process of searching for data set / source